Masterminds/glide/docs/commands.md

 # Commands

-The following are the Glide commands, most of which are to help yoy manage your workspace.
+The following are the Glide commands, most of which are to help you manage your workspace.

 ## glide create (aliased to init)